Table of Contents

 If possible, discontinue the rough or jerky sports movements like jumping and quick changes in direction.
 Also, avoid strong side-to-side activities like cycling, skiing, and stair climber machines.

-This trigger point flares up by more than stepping on one foot.
-Additionally, sleeping on one side with the painful leg draped forward at a sharp angle.
+This hip pain flares up by more than stepping on one foot.
+Additionally, sleeping on one side with the painful leg draped forward at a sharp angle agitates it.
 People who sleep on their side consistently get relief from sleeping with a pillow between their legs.

 Long walks on the beach, in the dunes, or hiking on uneven terrain aggravates this.

 Obese clients benefit from weight loss and light exercise.
 However, some clients have taken on too intense training that shifts from one leg to another, aggravating the condition.

 Mid-sized IcyHot patches work well in the short term.
 Put one of these IcyHot patches on the green asterisk.
 To find the spot, lay your hand flatly on the back of your hip and rub it in a circle until you feel a walnut-sized bump.
 That’s the PSIS, which is the yellow circle in the illustration.
 You can put the upper corner of the patch on that spot so that patch covers the green asterisk.

 The patch will offer relief if you have pain walking or sleeping or need relief after sports.

 You can target the trigger point with this stretch by moving the foot on the table toward your hip, as indicated in the picture.
 Play with the position of the foot to find the best stretch.
 This stretch works even better with ice-and-stretch or a little IcyHot on the trigger point.

 This exercise may produce movements in the low back and sacroiliac joint that click and offer immediate relief.

 Stretches and Exercises for Longer-Lasting Relief: